For inspiration for our workshop, we’ll look at food and the role it has played in both our lives and in our culture.

 We will talk about vivid writing and form and color and we will use words and drawing and painting and collage to respond to the memories and sensations of our experiences.

-We will share a meal prepared by a local chef and enjoy the fellowship of breaking bread together.
+We will share meals and enjoy the fellowship of breaking bread together.

 All of our work will be done in a safe and supportive environment where process, exploration, and creative play will be our focus.

 You will leave satiated with fine food, with some new writing and art skills, with a book of your own showing your work from the workshop (but with room to continue expanding your new techniques and ideas), with an extensive bibliography of resources about food, and with new friends - because there is no better way to make friends than creating and feasting together around the table.